 Where Are They Now?

 showcases interviews from former IGDA scholars.
 IGDA scholarship recipients have accomplished impressive professional feats since their time in the program.
 These accomplishments range from working on award winning games to founding companies.
-Past IGDA scholars have pursued a variety of paths in the game industry and this series hopes to catalog those paths for supporters & participants of the program.
+Past IGDA scholars have pursued a variety of paths in the game industry and this series aims to catalog those paths for supporters & participants of the program.
 Our hope is to inspire current students to reach their goals and dreams.

 Read more interviews by clicking here.